laravel/docs/authentication.md

     protected $redirectTo = '/dashboard';

-> **Note:** By default, password reset tokens expire after one hour.
+> **Note:** By default, password resets tokens expire after one hour.
 You may change this via the password reset `expire` option in your `config/auth.php` file.

 <a name="password-customization"></a>
 ### Customization